tsnow/stressd/README.md

 ### Getting Started

-First, you'll need Coder on your Raspberry Pi. http://googlecreativelab.github.io/coder/ Once you have that hotness running and available from your host computer, make a new app called 'stressd' and copy in the content of each of the files in this repo, uploading the images.
+First, you'll need Coder on your Raspberry Pi. http://googlecreativelab.github.io/coder/

+Once you have that hotness running and available from your host computer:

+1. run ./zip_for_coder.sh
+2. import the resulting stressd.zip into Coder by clicking on the Green [+] at https://coder.local/app/coder/ and clicking the file upload icon

 Checkout http://coder.local/app/stressd for a bare-bones HTML form.